In this article, I will examine whether Strong Coin is a legitimate protocol.

 The rewards ceiling means that if I set up a node today it will shut down after 200 days.

 Hence, if I want to at least make my money back, ignoring the monthly maintenance fees and gas fees, then the price of STRNGR must not fall by more than 50% over 200 days.
+Check out my strong node rewards calculator to make your own simulations if you like.

 But what props the price up?
 This would be demand for STRNGR dear reader.